paapaabdullahm/angular-cli/README.md

 `$ sudo vim /etc/host`

-* Add the following to the file: you can also use your docker host ip `127.27.0.1    web.example.com`
+* Add the following to the file (your docker host ip can be used instead) `127.27.0.1    web.example.com`